 Measures are also needed to reduce the risk that plastics already in circulation end up in the marine environment.
-The risk of marine pollution must be taken into account when upgrading land-based waste- and water-management services to minimise inputs of hazardous particles to the environment in sludge and wastewater.
+The risk of marine pollution must be taken into account when upgrading land-based waste and wastewater management services to minimise inputs of hazardous particles to the environment.